-FOCUS ON: Osteoporosis and fall and fracture risks
+Osteoporosis and fall and fracture risks

-Half of all postmenopausal women will have an osteoporosis-related fracture during their lifetime; 25% of these women will develop a vertebral deformity, and 15% will experience a hip fracture.
-Osteoporotic fractures, particularly hip fractures, are associated with chronic pain and disability, loss of independence, decreased quality of life, and increased mortality.
-Although hip fractures are less common in men than in women, more than one-third of men who experience a hip fracture die within 1 year.1
+Half of all post-menopausal women will have an osteoporosis-related fracture during their lifetime.
+It's estimated that 25% of these women will develop a vertebral deformity, and 15% will experience a hip fracture.
+Osteoporotic fractures, particularly hip fractures, are associated with chronic pain and disability, loss of independence, decreased quality of life and increased mortality.

-The Bone Mass Measurement Act of 1998 broadened the selective screening by mandating Medicare coverage for densitometry services for individuals at risk of osteoporosis.2
+Although hip fractures are less common in men than in women, more than one-third of men who experience a hip fracture die within one year.
+The Bone Mass Measurement Act of 1998 broadened the selective screening by mandating Medicare coverage for densitometry services for individuals at risk of osteoporosis.

-Each year, 1 in 3 adults aged 65 or older falls; however, less than half mention the falls to their health care providers.
+Each year, one in three adults aged 65 or older falls; however, less than half mention the fall to their health care provider.
 Among older adults, falls are the leading cause of both fatal and nonfatal injuries, increasing the risk of early death.
-In 2010, 2.3 million non-fatal fall injuries among older adults were treated in emergency rooms, and more than 662,000 were hospitalized.
+In 2010, 2.3 million nonfatal fall injuries among older adults were treated in emergency rooms, and more than 662,000 were hospitalized.
 The direct medical costs were \$31 billion.
-The average hospital cost for a fall is \$30,000 and increases with age.3 This major public health problem largely is preventable.
+The average hospital cost for a fall is \$30,000 and increases with age.
+This major public health problem is largely preventable.

 Primary care providers should perform a fall-risk assessment.
 To lower their hip fracture risk, older adults can:

-- Get adequate calcium and vitamin D from food and/or from supplements - Do weight-bearing exercises - Get screened and, if needed, treated for osteoporosis
+- Get adequate calcium and vitamin D from food and/or supplements - Do weight-bearing exercises - Get screened and, if needed, treated for osteoporosis